 13. What would Jesus Christ have said about the Christianity practiced by the Breves family?
 What does that tell us about how religion should be practiced?

-14. Give two examples of types of activities which have aspects of an honor culture and which have occurred in Western European and U.S. society at some point after the beginning of the nineteenth century (1800 to present).
+14. Give two examples of types of activities that have aspects of an honor culture and that have occurred in Western European and U.S. society at some point after the beginning of the nineteenth century (1800 to present).